FreeCAD/FreeCAD-documentation/wiki/Backend_Adminstration.md

 ### Updating AppImage Link on the wiki

 Currently there is a script that queries the github API and gets the latest version name and URL of the Conda Appimage.
-It then automagically logs in to the wiki and changes the [Template:Development-Version](Template:Development-Version.md).
+It then automagically logs in to the wiki and changes the [Template   *Development-Version](Template   *Development-Version.md).
 It is invoked via cron every 6 hours.
-Instructions to trigger scrip manually:
+Instructions to trigger scrip manually   *

  ssh foobar@de1.freecad.io
  cd core/